Zuikyo/ZIKRouter/README.md

         router.removeRoute(configuring: { (config) in
 	            config.animated = true
 	            config.prepareDestination = { destination in
-	                //Use destination before remove it
+	                // Use destination before remove it
 	            }
             })
         router = nil